Gorgona Island (Colombia): Early settlements

 Gorgona was first inhabited by people possibly associated with the Tumaco-Tolita culture.
 The indigenous Guna people of Urabá (Colombia) and Guna Yala (Panama), have the tradition of being the first settlers of the island.
 They left archeological remains dating back to 1300 AD.
 They were expert sailors and lived by farming and fishing.
 They also worked with stone tools and were goldsmiths.

 Spanish conquistadors first visited Gorgona in 1524, led by Diego de Almagro.
 He named it San Felipe.
-Three years later, in 1527, Francisco Pizarro, in his second expedition to Peru, arrived on the island from Gallo island, running away from the indigenous group that lived there.
-Pizarro and thirteen of his men remained for seven months on Gorgona waiting for the arrival of provisions, preparing for a continuation of his efforts to conquer Peru.
+Three years later, in 1527, Francisco Pizarro, on his second expedition to Peru, arrived on the island from Gallo island, running away from the indigenous group that lived there.
+Pizarro and thirteen of his men remained on Gorgona for seven months, waiting for the arrival of provisions, preparing for a continuation of his efforts to conquer Peru.
 Pizarro, who considered the island an "inferno", gave it the name Gorgona after losing many of his men to bites from the great number of snakes that inhabit the island.
-The name refers to the mythical Gorgon, Medusa who had living venomous snakes in place of hair.
+The name refers to the mythical Gorgon, Medusa who had living, venomous snakes in place of hair.
 Bartolomé Ruiz, a Spanish boat pilot, was sent from Panama to rescue them.
 With Ruiz's ship as the only one at Pizarro's disposal, they all left Gorgona to conquer Peru.

 In the period after the Spanish Conquest, the cacique Yundigua lived in the island.
 He was probably a member of the Sindagua, a people that lived between Nariño and Cauca.

 In 1679, the English pirate Bartholomew Sharp, after attacking Guayaquil, took over Gorgona, calling it Captain Sharp's Island.
 He stayed for only a little more than a month.
-The island served as a refuge to the English privateers Woodes Rogers and William Dampier in 1709.
+The island served as a refuge for the English privateers Woodes Rogers and William Dampier in 1709.
 The island, rich in fresh water and valuable wood, served as a supply station for ships en route from Panama to Peru and back.

 During the 1820s, after the independence of Colombia from Spain, Simón Bolívar gave Gorgona to Federico D'Croz, as thanks for his military service during the Battle of Vargas Swamp.
 By 1870 the island was inhabited by a small mestizo community which lived by fishing.
 Ramon Payan bought part of the island from one of D’Croz's descendants and built a hacienda that was destroyed in 1899 during the Thousand Days' War when 1,100 members of the liberal forces stayed on the island for a little less than two weeks.